dwaite/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 * Usage of cryptographically-verifiable identifiers as a way for RPs to identify the Authenticated user

-  A _cryptographically-verifiable identifier_ is a subject identifier which is based on or resolves to cryptographic key material.
+  A _cryptographically-verifiable subject identifier_ is a subject identifier which is either based upon or resolves to cryptographic key material.
 Self-Issued OPs can prove possession of the underlying key during the OpenID message exchange with the RP, in order to strongly re-authenticate as the End-user associated with that identifier.

   This specification defines a subject identifier which is a thumbprint of the public key material.
 The public key itself is shared within the id_token as a JWK.
 The cryptographic algorithm needs to be supported by both the Self-Issued OP and RP.

-  This specification also allows for _resolvable identifiers_, which are URI which have a defined process for resolving specific kinds of data.
+  This specification also allows for _resolvable identifiers_, which are URI which have one or more defined processes for resolving specific kinds of data.
 Such identifiers may be used as the subject identifier when they resolve to a statement on the cryptographic identity/identities of the subject.

-  Both the Self-Issued OP and the RP need to understand how to resolve such identifiers and support the underlying cryptographic algorithms for an identity.
+  Both the Self-Issued OP and the RP need to understand how to resolve such identifiers and would need to support the underlying cryptographic algorithms for an identity.
 One example of how to resolve such identifiers would be the use of _Decentralized Identifiers_ (DIDs), and specifically the individual DID methods.
 For compatibility with the existing JWS/JWE-based cryptography of OpenID Connect, it is assumed such resolved cryptographic identities are representable as a JWKS, where individual identities have a cryptographic algorithm and can be differentiated by a key identifier.

 The following are considered out of scope of this document:

-* Usage of aggregated credentials
+* Presentation of aggregated credentials

   A traditional OP could release additional claims about the user within an ID Token such as a verified email address.
 The trust in the validity of the claim is based on the trust between the RP and OP.
 The trust model of a Self-Issued OP is such that this mechanism typically cannot be used to assert verified claims.
 This specification extends OpenID Connect to allow for any OP to present additional credentials from other sources, to provide a trusted source for End-user claims or claims about other parties whom the End-user is authorized to represent.